GOVTNZ/web-standards/guidance/assessment/glossary/usability-terms.md

 archived web page
 : A web page:

-	* whose main content is available for reference purposes but otherwise neither maintained nor updated;
+	* whose main content is available for reference purposes but otherwise neither maintained nor updated

-	* whose main content is clearly marked as archived; and,
+	* whose main content is clearly marked as archived, and

 	* that includes accessible instructions on how a user can request an accessible version of its content.